spatialos/gdk-for-unity/docs/content/get-started/get-started.md

 # Get started: Introduction

-Get started with SpatialOS for Unity by launching a cloud deployment of our FPS Starter project.
-This will introduce you to the workflows and tooling you’ll use with SpatialOS and Unity, allowing you to run your game at scale with up to 200 simulated player-clients running in the cloud.
+Get started with SpatialOS for Unity by launching a cloud deployment of our FPS Starter Project.
+This introduces you to the workflows and tooling you use with SpatialOS and Unity, allowing you to run your game at scale, with up to 200 simulated player-clients running in the cloud.

-Once you’ve done this, you’ll then be ready to learn how to build your own features.
-Our tutorial for adding Health Pickups functionality will introduce you to this development experience.
+Once you’ve done this, you are then ready to learn how to build your own features.
+Our tutorial for adding Health Pickups functionality introduces you to this development experience.

-<%(Callout type="alert" message="
-Please note that basic proficiency of [programming in Unity](https://unity3d.com/programming-in-unity), version control systems (such as [Git](https://try.github.io/)), and [command line interfaces](https://tutorial.djangogirls.org/en/intro_to_command_line/) is required to use the SpatialOS GDK for Unity.")%>
+> Note that you need basic proficiency in [programming in Unity (Unity documentation)](https://unity3d.com/programming-in-unity), version control systems (such as [Git (github.io)](https://try.github.io/)), and [command line interfaces (djangogirls.org)](https://tutorial.djangogirls.org/en/intro_to_command_line/) to use the SpatialOS GDK for Unity.

 #### Next: [Set up]({{urlRoot}}/content/get-started/set-up.md)
 <br/>